zyugyzarc/RotatingCube/README.md

 render.pyx contains the cython code for making point() and line() faster.

 compile.py compiles render.pyx into render.\*.so (on \*NIX) or render.\*.pyd (on windows)

+cube.py contains the basic framework for rendering a cube (i stole this from another youtuber's tutorial, but i dont remember the name)